 Hospitalization for medical treatment of substance abuse is limited to emergency care, diagnosis, treatment of medical conditions, and medical management of withdrawal symptoms (acute detoxification) if the Plan doctor determines that outpatient management is not medically appropriate.
-See pages 15-16 for nonmedical substance abuse benefits.
+See page 14 for nonmedical substance abuse benefits.

-- Personal comfort items, such as telephone and television - Blood and blood derivatives (no charge if replacement is arranged by member) - Custodial care, rest cures, domiciliary or convalescent care
+- Personal comfort items, such as telephone and television - Custodial care, rest cures, domiciliary or convalescent care - Hospitalization for inpatient dental procedures